 How can GlobalExam help me in my studies?

 GlobalExam is an online platform dedicated to test preparation in real exam conditions.
 Language experts regularly add new content to provide fresh practice opportunities.
 The site is very interactive with practise exercises that provide immediate feedback.
 There are also full mock exams that can be done under timed conditions – just like in the real TCF test.
 You can review your results in the statistics tab to check your progress.
-You can then improve any weak areas with the help of vocabulary and grammar study sheets.
+You can then improve any weak areas with the help of french vocabulary worksheets and examples or french grammar study sheets.
 Sign up for a free trial version today so you can check out the quality of the materials before getting one of the premium plans.

 Premium plans offer the following content and services: